Our Origin Chocolate Sourcing Ethos

 We describe our sustainable chocolate sourced from our partners as either 'Direct Trade' or Raisetrade and you will see these icons on our packaging.
 If you click on the Raisetrade link you can read more about the difference it makes vs the traditional trade model.

-We do currently also work with just a few chocolate grades which are still produced in Europe.
+We do currently also work with just two chocolate grades which are still produced in Europe.
 These grades (Uganda 80% & Blonde chocolate) are made with 100% sustainably sourced cocoa beans as verified by the Cacao Trace sustainability programme.
 Sadly, most of the issues of child labour, exploitation and corruption are in Africa, where Cacao Trace is working in partnership with farmers to help improve the productivity of cocoa farmers, support communities & improve the opportunities for children to go to school.

 Improving the sustainablility of growing bulk cocoa for the millions of cocoa farmers and their families in West Africa is a long term project for everyone in the cocoa industry given the number of complex issues that need to be addressed.
 Whilst it has got better in some respects in the 20 years that we have been in the industry, there is still much work to do done there and as a small business, we are doing our small bit to help support the important work of this sustainability programme.